Western theater of the American Civil War: Atlanta Campaign (May–September 1864)

-Coincident with Sherman's triumph in Atlanta, Admiral David Farragut won the decisive naval Battle of Mobile Bay on August 24.
-Steaming past the forts guarding the mouth of the bay, Farragut engaged and forced the surrender of the Confederate fleet defending the city, capturing Admiral Franklin Buchanan.
-The city itself, long a desired target of Grant's, would remain in Confederate hands until 1865, but the last seaport east of the Mississippi on the Gulf Coast was closed, further tightening the Union blockade.
-The capture of Atlanta and Mobile Bay together boosted Northern morale and made an enormous contribution to the re-election of Abraham Lincoln.

 Franklin-Nashville Campaign (September–December 1864)

 While Sherman rested his army in preparation for offensive operations to the east, Hood embarked on a campaign to defeat Sherman by interfering with his lines of communications from Chattanooga.
 He drove west through Alabama and turned north toward Tennessee, hoping that Sherman would follow him and do battle.
 This was partially effective because his movements, and raids by Nathan Bedford Forrest, were causing considerable consternation to Sherman.
-However, the Union general did not fully engage.
+Sherman thought Hood's strategy to be folly.
+Even stating “If Hood takes his army to the Ohio River I’d give him rations”.
+The confederate western army was already greatly reduced and The Federal Western Command had more than enough men in reserve to deal with Hood's invasion.
+Leaving Sherman virtually unopposed taking 65,000 men and marching through Georgia to the Sea.
 He sent Maj.
 Gen. George H. Thomas with portions of the Army of the Cumberland and most of the cavalry corps to Nashville to coordinate a defense against Hood, while taking the remainder of his army in the direction of Savannah, Georgia.